Ffrydd Farm & Penshwa Lane from Newtown (Y Drenewydd)

 6 - Continuing down Lonesome Lane, cross the first stile (grid ref.
 SO115926) in the hedge on your right.
 Go over the stile into the field and head straight down the hill to a way marker post.
 At the bottom of the hill you will come to a footbridge over the stream (grid ref.
 SO115925).
 Cross the stream and take the path up the opposite bank to the footpath sign and follow the fence around the property on your left.
 This leads to a stile that takes you to a path between a hedge and fence and brings you out to a short dead-end leading to Sycamore Drive.
 Turn right on Sycamore Drive and follow it downhill.
 There are lovely views ahead to Treowen and the hills beyond, and to the Bryn Bank on your right.

 7 - At the bottom you come to a T junction where you meet Canal Road.
 When you reach Canal Road, turn left and cross the road.
 Take the small lane, Golwgydre Lane, on your right which will bring you to the footbridge, Halfpenny Bridge, over the Severn.
 Cross the river and go straight ahead, over Severn Square and along Severn Street to return to the starting point at the clock.

-A detailed hand-drawn route map showing details of the route - Newtown & Fridd Farm Route Map
+A detailed hand-drawn route map showing details of the route - Newtown & Ffridd Farm Route Map

 Recommended Books & eBooks